btzy/lieuzhenghong.com/root/the_lazy_mans_workout_that_also_maximises_your_gains.md

-Both these factors combine to suggest that body-part splits are suboptimal: if you really demolish one body part for a workout then not only do you get fatigued and can't really maximise volume/ get the full mind-muscle connection, but that massive volume load can only really cause a spike in muscle protein synthesis for 12 hours anyway.
+Both these factors combine to suggest that body-part splits are suboptimal: if you really demolish one body part for a workout then not only do you get fatigued and can't really maximise volume/get the full mind-muscle connection, but that massive volume load can only really cause a spike in muscle protein synthesis for 12 hours anyway.

-Empirical evidence seems to supports this:
+Empirical evidence seems to support this:
 [Zaroni et al. (2019)](https://europepmc.org/article/MED/31260419) found that a 5-day per week whole-body workout gave significantly greater hypertrophy on trained men.